8×8 Watch Drawing Commission – Colour

 A Closer Look

-Whether it’s tied to a milestone, a personal memory, or simply a watch you’ve grown attached to over time, these small commissions are designed to turn that connection into something tangible and lasting.
+Whether it’s tied to a milestone, a personal memory, or simply a watch you’ve grown attached to over time, these small commissions transform that connection.
+They turn it into something tangible and lasting.

-If you’re interested in larger or more detailed custom artworks, you can also explore the full commissions process and available options.
+If you’d like something larger or even more detailed custom artworks, you can also explore the full commissions process and available options.

-I also regularly share work-in-progress details and studio moments on Instagram throughout the drawing process.
+Curious to see a drawing come to life?
+I regularly share work-in-progress details and studio moments on Instagram throughout the drawing process.